lehtisa/tuni_meep_doc/docs/source/waveguides.rst

 Here we explore the results by plotting transmittance, loss, and reflectance with respect to bend radius in different wavelengths (figures a), b), and c)) and then plotting them with respect to wavelength in different bend radii (figures d), e), and f)).

 We can also visualize the results using a heatmap.
 Here we want to include all wavelengths which we used in the simulation, not just the few ones like in the figure above.
-The code is omitted here but it is available in GitHub.
+The code is omitted here but it is available on `GitHub <https://github.com/lehtisa/tuni_meep_doc/tree/main/demo_codes/circ_waveguide_part_B>`_.

 .. figure:: waveguide_figures/11_heatmap_transmittance.png
    :alt: Results for multiple wavelengths and bend radii.